ocaml/opam/doc/pages/Manual.md

 edit the metadata of the given package, locally to the current switch, for example to tweak a dependency.

-`opam pin` can further be used to divert the source of a package, or even create a new package, using `opam pin <package> <URL>` ; this is also very useful to point to a local path containing a development or patched version of the package source.
-If the source you are pointing to contains a matching `<pkgname>.opam/` or `opam/` directory, a matching `<pkgname>.opam` or `opam` file, that will be used as the initial package metadata.
+`opam pin [package] <URL>` can further be used to divert the source of a package, or even create a new package ; this is very useful to point to a local path containing a development or patched version of the package source.
+When pinning a package, the source is searched for metadata in an `opam` or `<pkgname>.opam` file, either at the root of the source tree or in an `opam` directory.
+You can also replace that file by a directory containing an `opam` file and optionally other metadata, like a `files/` subdirectory.

 Whenever an install, reinstall or upgrade command-line refers to a pinned package, <span class="opam">opam</span> first fetches its latest source. `opam update [--development]` is otherwise the standard way to update the sources of all the packages pinned in the current switch.

+`opam install <DIR>` is an automatic way to handle pinning packages whose definitions are found in `<DIR>`, synchronise and install them.
+The `upgrade`, `reinstall` and `remove` commands can likewise be used with a directory argument to refer to pinned packages.

 ## Common file format